-You don't need much to maintain the basics on your bike; a few tools, some time, good light and patience to carry through your maintenance methodically.
+You don't need much to maintain the basics on your bike; a few tools, some time, good light ...and a bit of patience!

 You should start by getting the following tools and equipment: